Deconstructing

 Quote

-to Chris
+Thanks to Chris

-for remembering this tiny little Pakistani “unworthy victim”
+[1] for remembering this tiny little Pakistani “unworthy

-dismissed merely as “collateral damage”, the “lesser
+always, is dismissed merely as “collateral damage”, the

-evil” in the war against a greater evil.
+“lesser evil” in the war against a greater evil.

 By